Skip to content

 What stays out of the pack core

-The following may exist in Skills or toolchains, but should not become required Agent Knowledge protocol:
+The following MAY exist in Skills or toolchains, but MUST NOT become required Agent Knowledge protocol:

 • a scripts/ directory